 Most employees feel better about working for companies that understand the value of protecting our natural world.
 Consumers, likewise, prefer to buy from businesses that take proactive steps to protect our planet.
 Governments are increasingly scrutinizing business practices to ensure that they do not endanger the communities around them.
 Finally, large customers and nongovernmental organizations are increasingly demanding that upstream suppliers conform to a baseline of environmental standards and certify that they practice sustainability.

 Whether you’re just getting started with informal sustainability programs or are in the process of rolling out ISO 14001 standards in your organization, it always pays to be proactive and intentional.
 We’ve put together a list of practices you can put into place in your business.
 Some are simple and require relatively little effort.
-Others are more involved but have much higher potential to positively impact your company’s sustainability metrics.
+Others are more involved but have a much higher potential to positively impact your company’s sustainability metrics.
 Let us get started…

-#1: Incentivize Green Commuting
+#1: Incentivize green commuting

 Transportation is a major contributor to the problem of greenhouse gas emissions.
 According to the EPA, transportation activities accounted for nearly 30 percent of total greenhouse gases emitted in 2017 in the United States.
-Around 150 million commuters account typically for about 115 million vehicle-miles every day.
+Around 150 million commuters account typically for about 115 million vehicle miles every day.
 With more employees switching to remote work, that number may have dropped slightly over the past 18 months, – but there is certainly more that we can do to limit carbon emissions from transportation.

 Heating, cooling, and electricity can account for as much as 75% of a city’s carbon footprint.
-Unfortunately, a good deal of that energy is wasted in older buildings that were constructed before energy efficient building materials were in common use.
+Unfortunately, a good deal of that energy is wasted in older buildings that were constructed before energy-efficient building materials were in common use.
 Drafty windows, poor insulation, antiquated HVAC systems, and outdated lighting technology make these older buildings far more expensive to operate than their newer, greener counterparts.
 According to the U.S. Department of Energy, simply by sealing leaks and cracks in commercial buildings companies stand to reduce their heating and cooling costs by as much as 20%.

 A good way to get started with the process of reducing your building’s energy usage is to engage outside experts to perform an energy audit.
-In many areas, local utility companies or government agencies have programs designed to identify potential areas for savings, and to recommend measures to remediate the problems that results in wasted energy.
-Very often, these energy audits are available at little or no cost to you, – and the improvements you make to your buildings energy efficiency may even be offered at a subsidized rate.
+In many areas, local utility companies or government agencies have programs designed to identify potential areas for savings, and to recommend measures to remediate the problems that result in wasted energy.
+Very often, these energy audits are available at little or no cost to you, – and the improvements you make to your building’s energy efficiency may even be offered at a subsidized rate.
 The resulting energy improvements can often pay for themselves in a matter of just two or three years.

-#3: Reduce, Reuse, and Recycle
+#3: Reduce, reuse, and recycle

 One of the simplest ways to make your office a bit greener is to implement recycling programs.
 As the familiar saying “reduce, reuse, recycle” advises, – the first and most effective step is to reduce your consumption of resources in the first place.
 Next, look for opportunities to reuse resources that might otherwise be considered disposable.
 Finally, recycle any remaining materials wherever possible.

 Many companies begin with simple steps to encourage employees to use reusable cups and mugs rather than disposables.
-By placing recycling bins where they are easy to see and simple to use, companies can increase the amount of material that gets recycled and avoid sending more trash to the landfill.
+By placing recycling bins where they are easy to see and simple to use, companies can increase the amount of material that gets recycled and avoid sending more trash to landfill.

 For companies that manufacture products or move materials on a regular basis, it may be worthwhile to look at the organization’s existing business processes and assess potential ways to reduce, reuse, and recycle.
 Many businesses have switched to reusable pallets and packaging materials, for example.
 Others have explored ways to collect and recycle scrap material from machining operations, – or to reuse the byproducts of their processes.
 Starbucks, for example, allows customers to come to the store to collect used coffee grounds so they can be composted and put to productive use in the garden.

-#4: Go Paperless (or just go with less paper!)
+#4: Go paperless (or just go with less paper!)

 We’ve been hearing about the merits of the paperless office for years now.
 As computing technology began to proliferate, many predicted the end of paper documents.
 Unfortunately, the opposite happened, as nearly ubiquitous printers made it possible to churn out lots and lots of paper.
 The good news is that the trend is reversing.
 With the advent of mobile phones, tablets, and digital displays; most users feel less of a need for paper than they have in the past.
 Digital signatures and similar innovations have further accelerated this trend.